UniFormal/uniformal.github.io/doc/development/contributing.md

 Students in the MMT research group(s) should never work on a fork.
 Exceptions are only allowed with their advisor's permission.
 Instead, they should ask for a branch to be created for them.

+### Pushing and Code Review

+All code contributions to the MMT repository should be reviewed by one of the principal developers.
+For core MMT functionality, this is essentially Florian at the moment.
+There are two essential workflows:

+* **small commits**: commits that repair bugs or mildly generalize functionality must pass through the `devel` branch, so that Florian can see, test, and review them.
+Commits should be accompanied by a meaningful message that explains what this commit tries to do and what it does to achieve that.
+* **large commits**: introduce significant new functionality, generalize, or refactor existing functionality, and/or change APIs.
+Such commits *must* be accompanied with a MEP (MMT Extension proposal) that motivates the extended/changed functionality, details the (proposed) API changes and implementation, and discusses any invariants that are violated/required by the functionality at a level that is sufficient for MEP review by the MMT community.
+MEPs are usually prototyped in a feature branch.
+The specification can come before the implementation, or can be a result of the prototyping process.
+In the latter case, the MEP specification is part of the pull request that proposes to merge the functionality.
+In any case, the specification should be sufficient to serve as initial documentation if the MEP is accepted.

 #### Updating the release branch